KAZABUILD/KAZABUILD/backend/README.md

 ## NuGet Packages:
  - `MediatR`
-   - Simple mediator implementation in for handling requests and notifications
+   - Simple mediator implementation in for handling requests and notifications.
  - `FluentValidation.DependencyInjectionExtensions`
-   - Adds support for dependency injection of FluentValidation validators
+   - Adds support for dependency injection of FluentValidation validators.
  - `Microsoft.AspNetCore.OpenApi`
-   - Provides OpenAPI specification support for ASP.NET Core applications
+   - Provides OpenAPI specification support for ASP.NET Core applications.
  - `Microsoft.EntityFrameworkCore`
-   -Core components of Entity Framework Core, an ORM for .NET
+   -Core components of Entity Framework Core, an ORM for .NET.
  - `Microsoft.EntityFrameworkCore.SqlServer`
-   - SQL Server database provider for Entity Framework Core
+   - SQL Server database provider for Entity Framework Core.
  - `Microsoft.EntityFrameworkCore.Tools`
-   - Tools for EF Core commands like migrations and scaffolding
+   - Tools for EF Core commands like migrations and scaffolding.
  - `Swashbuckle.AspNetCore`
-   - Generates Swagger API documentation for ASP.NET Core applications
+   - Generates Swagger API documentation for ASP.NET Core applications.
  - `RabbitMQ.Client`
-   - Client library for connecting and interacting with RabbitMQ message broker
+   - Client library for connecting and interacting with RabbitMQ message broker.
  - `Microsoft.AspNetCore.Authentication.JwtBearer`
-   - Enables JWT (JSON Web Token) authentication in ASP.NET Core
+   - Enables JWT (JSON Web Token) authentication in ASP.NET Core.
  - `Microsoft.Extensions.Options.ConfigurationExtensions`
-   - Supports binding configuration settings to strongly typed options classes
+   - Supports binding configuration settings to strongly typed options classes.
  - `BCrypt.Net-Next`
-   - Library for hashing and verifying passwords using the BCrypt algorithm
+   - Library for hashing and verifying passwords using the BCrypt algorithm.
  - `Serilog.AspNetCore`
-   - Logging framework integration for ASP.NET Core using Serilog
+   - Logging framework integration for ASP.NET Core using Serilog.
  - `FluentAssertions`
-   - Library for more readable and expressive unit test assertions
+   - Library for more readable and expressive unit test assertions.
  - `Microsoft.AspNetCore.Mvc.Testing`
-   - Simplifies integration and end-to-end testing of ASP.NET Core applications
+   - Simplifies integration and end-to-end testing of ASP.NET Core applications.
  - `Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore`
-   - Adds health check integration for Entity Framework Core contexts
+   - Adds health check integration for Entity Framework Core contexts.
  - `AspNetCoreRateLimit`
-   - Middleware for rate limiting API requests in ASP.NET Core
+   - Middleware for rate limiting API requests in ASP.NET Core.
  - `System.Linq.Dynamic.Core`
-   - Enables dynamic LINQ queries built from strings at runtime
+   - Enables dynamic LINQ queries built from strings at runtime.
  - `Microsoft.AspNetCore.Authentication.Google`
-   - Enables Google OAuth 2.0 authentication in ASP.NET Core
+   - Enables Google OAuth 2.0 authentication in ASP.NET Core.
  - `Google.Apis.Auth`
-   - Provides tools for authenticating and verifying Google accounts and tokens
+   - Provides tools for authenticating and verifying Google accounts and tokens.
  - `Swashbuckle.AspNetCore.Annotations`
-   - Adds annotation support to enhance Swagger documentation
+   - Adds annotation support to enhance Swagger documentation.
  - `MailKit`
-   - Cross-platform email client library for sending and receiving mail
+   - Cross-platform email client library for sending and receiving mail.
  - `Bogus`
-   - Library for generating fake data for testing and seeding databases
+   - Library for generating fake data for testing and seeding databases.

 ## Features
  - Swagger Documentation
    - Accessed through `https://localhost:<port_number>/swagger/index.html`
    - Allows the user to test all endpoints and read through description of DTOs and controllers
  - Authentication Middleware
-   - Allows the backend to check who the user is
+   - Allows the backend to check who the user is.
-   - Adds authentication from external services
+   - Adds authentication from external services.
  - Authorization Middleware
-   - Divides the backend space access among different groups of people
+   - Divides the backend space access among different groups of people.
-   - Uses the UserRole enum
+   - Uses the UserRole enum.
-   - The role field in the user model determines user's access level
+   - The role field in the user model determines user's access level.
  - Automatic Validation
-   - The backend automatically checks if user request are correctly formatted and if provided values are in line with the database
+   - The backend automatically checks if user request are correctly formatted and if provided values are in line with the database.
  - Rate Limiting
-   - User access to endpoints get restricted if the user sends too many requests
+   - User access to endpoints get restricted if the user sends too many requests.
-   - Normal users and admins have different restrictions
+   - Normal users and admins have different restrictions.
  - CORS Middleware
-   - Backend verifies incoming IPs and only allows in ones described in the `appsetting.json` file
+   - Backend verifies incoming IPs and only allows in ones described in the `appsetting.json` file.
  - RabbitMQ Queues
-   - Allows communication with any additional or external services
+   - Allows communication with any additional or external services.
  - Health Checks Endpoints
-   - Can be accessed to check if SMTP, Database and RabbitMQ are working
+   - Can be accessed to check if SMTP, Database and RabbitMQ are working.
  - SMTP Email Service
    - Allows the application to verify users emails as well as send users any emails.
  - Hashing Service
-   - Passwords, tokens and messages are stored as hashed in the database
+   - Passwords, tokens and messages are stored as hashed in the database.
  - Guest User Handling Middleware
-   - All users can access the website without an account with limited functionality
+   - All users can access the website without an account with limited functionality .
  - Logging service
-   - The application produces logs that can be used for debugging
+   - The application produces logs that can be used for debugging.
-   - They can be accessed through log files, console and the database
+   - They can be accessed through log files, console and the database.
  - Cleanup Service
-   - Tokens and logs get deleted after a while as not to clog the memory
+   - Tokens and logs get deleted after a while as not to clog the memory.
  - Seeding Service
-   - Allows developers to generate fake data for testing purposes
+   - Allows developers to generate fake data for testing purposes.
+ - Cache Service
+   - Some endpoints with complicated SQL logic that don't have complicated permission restrictions get cached to speed up the program.

 ## Models
 All models have protections against adding invalid values but any call made should be double checked anyway